RyGoy/My-Accountant-Broker-Bot/README.md

 ![image](https://user-images.githubusercontent.com/94795740/194682215-d8a3f2b7-8881-4b1a-9a40-35596853690b.png)

-Now go check your transaction history on your paper wallet account!
+Now go check your transaction history on your paper trading account!